Getting ready for the PSTN & ISDN Switch Off

 PSTN Switch Off Explained#

-What is the Public Switched Telephony Network?
-The PSTN allows users to make and receive phone calls and is comprised of BT Telephone exchanges .
-The network was installed in the 1980s and is now very outdated.
+What is the Public Switched Telephony Network (PSTN)?
+The PSTN allows users to make and receive traditional phone calls and is comprised of BT Telephone exchanges run by Openreach.
+Installed in the 1980s, it's now very outdated.

-Integrated Services Digital Network (ISDN) provides digital communication voice and data and runs over the PSTN.
+Integrated Services Digital Network (ISDN) is an older type of digital communication voice and data service and runs over the PSTN.
+It is also being switched off by January 2027.

-SOGEA – Single Order Generic Ethernet Access is Fibre to the Cabinet broadband without the WLR phone line
+SOGEA – Single Order Generic Ethernet Access (Fibre to the Cabinet broadband without the WLR phone line)

 FTTP – Fibre to the Premise broadband

-It is important to note that Openreach has not changed the status of Metallic Path Facility (MPF) lines that TalkTalk Business use, and these lines are fully available and not affected by PSTN switch-off.
+It's important to note that Openreach has not changed the status of Metallic Path Facility (MPF) lines that TalkTalk Business use, and these lines remain fully available, unaffected by PSTN switch-off.

-If your business isn’t ready to make the change to Digital Voice, we’ve got you covered.
-TalkTalk Business can still provide telephony and broadband services over Metallic Path Facility (MPF) as an alternative, as these Openreach lines are unaffected by the PSTN stop-sell, allowing users continued support to existing devices.
-Keep scrolling for more detail.
+So, if your business isn’t ready to make the change to Digital Voice, we’ve got you covered.
+In addition to Digital Voice services, TalkTalk Business also continues to provide telephony and broadband services over Metallic Path Facility (MPF), allowing customers use of their existing phones beyond January 2027.
+More details on this below.

 What alternative solutions can TalkTalk Business provide?#

-If you’re not ready to move to Digital Voice, our customers can still prepare for the 2027 Switch Off with Metallic Path Facility (MPF).
+If you’re not ready to move to a Digital Voice service, our customers can still prepare for the 2027 Switch Off with Metallic Path Facility (MPF) phone lines.
+MPF phone lines connect from our equipment in the BT exchanges to customers’ premises.

-TalkTalk Business's MPF voice services are therefore unaffected by WLR stop-sell or withdrawal in 2025, which means that we can continue to offer broadband and Fibre to the Cabinet (FTTC) with MPF.
+TalkTalk Business's MPF phone lines are unaffected by WLR stop-sell or withdrawal in 2025, which means that we can continue to offer broadband and Fibre to the Cabinet (FTTC) options with MPF.
 MPF FTTC is functionally identical to SOGEA in respect of broadband performance and availability.

-MPF is a seamless solution that puts control back in your hands, giving you more time to plan and implement your digital strategy to move onto Digital Voice, when you’re ready.
+MPF phone lines can give you more time to plan and implement your digital strategy to move onto Digital Voice service when you’re ready.

-TalkTalk Business currently have equipment in 3000+ Openreach exchanges across the UK, which equates to 92% national coverage where customers can or are using MPF.
+TalkTalk Business currently have equipment in 3000+ Openreach exchanges across the UK, which equates to 92% national coverage where customers can or are using MPF phone lines.

-TalkTalk Business also offer IP based telephony options including SIP (Session Initiation Protocol) and hosted voice, Digital Voice solutions.
+When it comes to Digital Voice, in addition to Digital Phone Line, TalkTalk Business also offers other IP based telephony options including Zoom, SIP (Session Initiation Protocol) and Mitel Digital Phone Line solutions.

-We're working hard to ensure that all our customers have alternative connectivity solutions available and will continue to share updates as our coverage increases further.
+We're working hard to ensure that all our customers have alternative communication solutions available and will continue to share updates as our coverage increases further.

 PSTN & ISDN Switch Off FAQs